Using package bombs to terrorize presidential critics is 'unprecedented' in U.S., historians say

 "The president has encouraged this kind of behavior, going back to Charlottesville, when he did not come right out and condemn the right wing hate groups for the violence or their racist ideology," said Thomas Whalen, who teaches at Boston University and is an expert on U.S. presidential history.
 "Now we’re living with the fallout."

-The United State, of course, has not been immune to political violence, or bombings, over its history.
+The United States, of course, has not been immune to political violence, or bombings, over its history.

 In the 1960s and 70s, left-wing radicals planted bombs to protest against the Vietnam War or to show their defiance against the man.
 In the 1980s and 90s, a deluded anarchist named Ted Kaczynski terrorized the nation with package bombs as he became known as "The Unabomber."